abdimanan200-maker/cyber-course-portfolio/unit-1-presecurity/packet-tracer/pacet-tracer.md

 there are 2 routers. the second one is located in internet server i think the cabling of this whole network would be hard to my nderstanding.

+tehtävä 3d i used delete command to delete the file at the last task 👍